 This quick reference guide outlines some of the key experimental design concepts that you need to be aware of during your time as a psychology student.
-The guide is designed to used in conjunction with an easy to follow experimental design tutorial which you can access via the following link.
+The guide is designed to used in conjunction with an easy to follow experimental design tutorial.

 EXPERIMENTAL HYPOTHESIS (H1)

 The prediction of the outcome of the experiment

 Simply states that any observed differences between groups were down to chance.

 The one factor that is different between the conditions